aws/copilot-cli/site/content/docs/include/http-config.en.md

 The http section contains parameters related to integrating your service with an Application Load Balancer.

 To disable the Application Load Balancer, specify `http: false`.
-Note that for a Load-Balanced Web Service, at least one of Application Load Balancer and Network Load Balancer must be enabled.
+Note that for a Load-Balanced Web Service, at least one of Application Load Balancer or Network Load Balancer must be enabled.

 <span class="parent-field">http.</span><a id="http-path" href="#http-path" class="field">`path`</a> <span class="type">String</span>
 Requests to this path will be forwarded to your service.
 Each Load Balanced Web Service should listen on a unique path.